 - Match benchmark job descriptions to market data capsules.

 - Match benchmark job salary data to market salary data.

 - Benchmark job descriptions matched to market data capsules.

 - Benchmark job salary data matched to market salary data.

 Set project metrics and take baseline measurements.

 Review benchmark jobs and determine market matches.

-- Benchmark jobs and market matches
+- Benchmark jobs matched to appropriate market data

 Module 2: Create Base Pay Structure